PenguinPush/cullergrader/README.md

 ## Installation
 Cullergrader requires a Java 8 JRE or newer to run, a prebuilt executable .jar with all required libraries bundled is available for download at [github.com/PenguinPush/cullergrader/releases](https://github.com/PenguinPush/cullergrader/releases).
 Extract the .zip to any folder and run the .jar to begin using Cullergrader.
+If you want to view logs in console, please use `run.bat` or `run.sh` depending on your operating system; **using console is highly recommended for large batches of images (or on slow drives), as there is no other way to monitor slow hashing progress!**

 Compiling from source code can be done with:
 ```